Dushyantgoswami/docs/docs/developers/checkers-rollapp/install-rdk.md

 # Install the RDK

-In order to convert the cosmos-sdk app chain to a RollApp, we need to replace the Cosmos SDK with dYmension's RDK which includes dymint (dYmension's drop-in replacement for Tendermint)
+In order to convert the cosmos-sdk app chain to a RollApp, we need to replace the Cosmos SDK with dymension's RDK which includes dymint (dymension's drop-in replacement for Tendermint)

 ## Installing and building the RDK